Caring for Millwork (what do I do when my stuff shows up?!)

-- Western Spindle cannot be held responsible for mistreated or neglected products.
+- American Porch cannot be held responsible for mistreated or neglected products.

 - We recommend using only high quality outdoor hardware, such as ceramic coated or chromed steel, among others, for you porch.
 These products will resist rust, corrosion, staining, discoloration, and bleeding.
 Always pre-drill holes for your hardware to prevent splitting.

 You’ve invested the time, money, and energy in seeking the absolute best, American-made, solid wood products from American Porch; take the extra time and care with the building phase and make the most of that beautiful porch!